 - Large pot: Ideal for boiling pasta evenly without overcrowding.

-- Skillet: Perfect for sautéing vegetables and cooking steak quickly at high heat.
+- Skillet: Perfect for sautéing vegetables and cooking steak quickly.

 Ingredients